Skip to content

 MeshtasticFull support (primary platform)

-MeshCoreFull support (Client + Repeater modes)
+MeshCoreFull support (Client and Repeater modes)

-Best For
+Best for

-• First-time mesh users - Complete package out of the box
+• First-time mesh users.
+Complete package out of the box.

-• Hiking and outdoor use - Sunlight-readable display, GPS included
+• Hiking and outdoor use.
+Sunlight-readable display, GPS included.

-• Daily carry - Small enough to always have with you
+• Daily carry.
+Small enough to always have with you.

 The e-ink display has slow refresh, so it’s not great for rapid updates.
 No keyboard means longer messages require a phone.

-Buy it: LILYGO Official Store | Amazon
+Buy it: LILYGO Official Store or Amazon

 2. Seeed SenseCAP Card Tracker T1000-E